grantek/minisynth32/README.md

 * Layers: 2
 * Thickness: must be 1.6mm

+### Assembling the front panel PCB

+See the [Choose your variant] section for options here, you should have 10 or 2 tactile switches, and a 3D-printed shim to suit your OLED board.

+If you're installing 10 tactile switches, solder these first, as it's easy to fit them all and then flip the board over with the PCB laying flat on them before soldering.
+It doesn't matter if the switches aren't perfectly aligned in rotation, as long as they're all flat against the PCB.

+Take a 4-pin vertical header and solder it to the back of the OLED board, so that the plastic collar and long ends of the pins face backwards.
+Solder the short ends of the pins to the solder points on the front of the board, using the plastic collar on the back to keeo them perpendicular.

+If you're using a shim thinner than 1.6mm, you'll need to slide the plastic collar off the pins so that the OLED board can sit close to the front panel board (use a blade to start levering the collar backwards).

+Clip the shim to the front panel board so that the flat section is on the front and the tab inside the shim's clip fits into the notch on the front panel board.

+Ideally, do a test fit with the OLED board and shim by installing the board on top of the shim without soldering the pins onto the front panel PCB, and try fitting it into the front faceplate.
+If the PCB doesn't sit flush against the mounting hole on the faceplate without bending it, the shim is too thick.

+If you need to adjust the thickness, open shim.FCStd in FreeCAD, open the spreadsheet named "Spreadsheet", and edit the value of "shim thickness", then export the shim model as an STL.

+Once you have a good fit, solder the pins in the front panel board and trim them.

+Solder a 6-pin vertical header to the back of the front panel PCB in the R\_BREAKOUT position.
+The UNUSED headers are connected to the non-functional buttons and don't need pins unless you're experimenting.

+### Assembling the rear I/O PCB

-The main soldering advice is to solder the DAC and OLED boards first if possible (see below), then the generic "lowest-height components first".
+The main soldering advice is to solder the DAC and board first (see below), then the generic "lowest-height components first".
 Make sure to trim all legs on the underside of the rear breakout PCB, as this faces upwards and there isn't much room to the printed case.

-### Soldering the OLED board with 3D-printed shim

-The OLED boards have the glass screen bonded to the PCB, sometimes with no visible clearance and sometimes with a padded adhesive tape that makes the module a little thicker.
-The front PCB sits at a fixed distance from the front face, so the OLED board needs to be soldered with some clearance from the front PCB.
-To help with this, there is a 3D-printed shim that clips on the front PCB and helps align the OLED board.

-There are 2 STL files for the shim, a thicker one for low-clearance boards and a thinner one for boards with some padding underneath the glass screen.
-Ideally, do a test fit with the OLED board by sticking it to the shim with double-sided tape, clipping the shim onto the front PCB, and fitting the front PCB to the 3D-printed faceplate.
-If you need to adjust the thickness, open shim.FCStd in FreeCAD, open the spreadsheet named "Spreadsheet", and edit the value of "shim thickness", then export the shim model as an STL.

-Once you have everything aligned, you can solder the pins into the front panel PCB.

-### Soldering the DAC module
+####  Soldering the DAC module

 **IMPORTANT:** As per the clumsyMIDI documentation, make sure that all 4 solder pad "jumpers" on the GY-PCM5102 board are set BEFORE soldering it to the board.
 To solder the GY-PCM5102 DAC board:

 - Check the soldered pad headers on the rear of the GY-PCM5102 a final time.
+- Solder a 6-pin header to the back of the board (on the short edge), and slide the plastic collar off, like the OLED board when using a thin shim.
-- Solder the board flat to the rear breakout board in the same way as the OLED board.
-Alignment is less critical here, I used a 2-layer paper shim to help.
+- Solder the pins through the rear PCB.
+Alignment of the DAC board is less critical here, I used a 2-layer paper shim to help position it while soldering it.
-- Solder the 6 pins on the short edge of the board.
-You don't need to solder anything to the row of 9 pins on the long edge, there is no connection to anything on the rear breakout board.
+- You don't need to solder anything to the row of 9 pins on the long edge, there is no connection to anything on the rear breakout board.

-### Soldering the rear panel pin headers
+####  Soldering the rear panel pin headers

 There are 3 pin headers on the rear breakout board that require a 90-degree angled pin header: